antgiannattasio/gcd-course-project/README.md

 1. README.md - this file
 2. CodeBook.md - a codebook (data dictionary) explaining the variables, data, and any transformations or work that I performed to clean up the data.
 3. run_analysis.R - data processing script that does the following:
+    1. Reads all the files into data.frames
+    2. Names the columns of the data.frames appropriately (based on the 33 measures in features-info.txt)
+    3. Extracts only the 33 mean() and 33 std() variables for each measurement.
-    1. Merges the training and the test sets to create one data set.
+    4. Merges the training and the test sets to create one data set.
-    2. Extracts only the measurements on the mean and standard deviation for each measurement.
-    3. Uses descriptive activity names to name the activities in the data set
+    5. Uses descriptive activity names to name the activities in the data set
-    4. Appropriately labels the data set with descriptive variable names.
+    6. Appropriately labels the data set with descriptive variable names.
-    5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+    7. From this combined and labeled data set, create a second, independent tidy data set with the average of each variable for each activity and each subject.
-4. dataset.txt (tidy dataset produced in step 3.5 above, and output from the run_analysis.R script)
+4. output-tidy-dataset.txt (tidy dataset produced by step 3 above, and output from the run_analysis.R script)